-Published recordings can be heard on The Woodwind Music of Robert Fruehwald, Vol.II (2015) privately released, Revelations (2014) released on EPR, Eastern Discoveries (2014) released on MSR Classics; Vocalise (2013), his first solo CD and Landscapes: The Double Reed Music of Daniel Baldwin (2010), both released on Mark Records.
-He has served as principal bassoon with the Valdosta Symphony Orchestra and the Albany (GA) Symphony Orchestra, the Savannah Symphony Orchestra and has performed with the Las Vegas Philharmonic, the Plano Symphony Orchestra (TX), the Tucson Pops, the Tucson Symphony Orchestra, the Orchestra Symphonica UANL of Monterry, Mexico and the Oklahoma City Philharmonic.
-In addition to studio bassoon Scott has taught university courses on Chamber Music, Music Appreciation, and Music Theory/Aural Skills.
+Published recordings can be heard on Song of the Redwood Tree: Bassoon Works of Sunny Knable (2020, MSR Classics) The Woodwind Music of Robert Fruehwald, Vol.II (2015) privately released, Revelations (2014, EPR), Eastern Discoveries (2014 MSR Classics), Vocalise (2013, Mark), his first solo CD and Landscapes: The Double Reed Music of Daniel Baldwin (2010, Mark).
+He has served as principal bassoon with the Valdosta Symphony Orchestra and the Albany (GA) Symphony Orchestra, the Savannah Symphony Orchestra and has performed with the Corpus Christi Symphony Orchestra and Victoria Symphony Orchestra (TX), the Las Vegas Philharmonic, the Plano Symphony Orchestra (TX), the Tucson Pops, the Tucson Symphony Orchestra, and the Oklahoma City Philharmonic.
 His primary bassoon teachers have been Carl Rath of Appleton, Wisconsin and Will Dietz of Tucson, Arizona.